Rronit/FindingFalcone/README.md

-# Getting Started with Create React App
+# GeekTrust Finding Falcone coding challenge.
+This project is done using React framework

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).